 Brotherly Love, or Not

-The first person I saw coming into the kitchen was my brother.
+he first person I saw coming into the kitchen was my brother.
 The lanky, emo brother I remembered had been replaced by a tall, dark man with broad shoulders, wavy dark brown hair, and a poker face.
 I was so angry I couldn’t speak.
-My mom trilled a hello and h...
+My mom trilled a hello and hugged Martin around the waist.
+She barely comes up to his shoulder.
+Dad walked in with boxes of pizza in his arms, trailing two four-year-old boys.

 In the Spotlight